MatriX1232/philo/README.md

 Thinking: The philosopher thinks about life (or anything else) before trying to eat.
 Eating: The philosopher picks up two forks (mutexes), one from their left and one from their right, and starts eating.
 Sleeping: After eating, the philosopher puts down both forks and goes to sleep.
 If a philosopher fails to pick up both forks within a certain time frame (time to die), they will die, and the simulation will end.

-## Memory Management
-The project ensures proper memory allocation and deallocation.
-Valgrind was used to check for memory leaks and threading issues.
+I'll